Thomas Braidwood: Career in London

 In 1783 Thomas Braidwood moved with his family to Hackney in what is now the East End of London, but then was a rural village with easy connections to the capital.
-There he established the Braidwood Academy for the Deaf and Dumb in Grove House, off Mare Street.
+Hackney in the 18th century was known for its experimental educational establishments such as the Dissenting Academies.
+The same year, Braidwood established the Braidwood Academy for the Deaf and Dumb in Bowling Green House, later called Grove House, off Mare Street.
 A block of flats now stands where the Academy once was, adorned with a plaque describing its existence.
-Hackney in the 18th century was known for its experimental educational establishments such as the Dissenting Academies.

 Joseph Watson, a nephew of Braidwood, began working with him in 1784.
 In 1792, Dr. Watson went on to become the first head teacher of the Asylum for the Deaf and Dumb, which was established on Old Kent Road in Bermondsey.
-Watson's pupils included England's first deaf barrister, John William Lowe.

-Braidwood died in 1806, in the parish of Hackney.

-Notable students

-In addition to the painter Charles Shirreff, Braidwood's pupils included: